dmitryduev/kowalski-archived/kowalski/doc/querying_databases.md

 `"projection"` key to specify which catalog fields to retain in the query results (see examples below).
 By default, only the object catalog id and the coordinates are returned.

-You can see all the catalog field names on the cone search web page.
+You can see all the catalog field names in the documentation. *todo*

-The optional `"kwargs"` key may be used to store auxiliary data with the query (for example, for personal bookkeeping).
+The optional `"kwargs"` key may be used to change the default behavior, and/or to store auxiliary data with the query (for example, for personal bookkeeping).

 *Sample cone search 1:*
 Get all objects from the `PanSTARRS` catalog within `10` arcseconds from `('01h05m00.9631s', '-34d06m33.3505s')`